seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 #.
 Adaptions of system library provided file and stream routines to the
    SeqAn :dox:`StreamConcept` concept.
 #.
-The :dox:`RecordReader RecordReader` hierarchy for wrapping streams.
+The :dox:`RecordReader` hierarchy for wrapping streams.
    They provide functionality that is important for the efficient implementation of I/O code.
 #.
-Code for tokenization and parsing, based on :dox:`RecordReader RecordReader` objects.
+Code for tokenization and parsing, based on :dox:`RecordReader` objects.
 #.
 Conversion from textual number representations to numeric values (aka "lexical casting").

 The Implementation Support Layers will be described in detail in the :ref:`tutorial-parsing` Tutorial.